Home - Desserts - Olive Oil and Cocoa Brownies

 But using one with a high percentage of cacao will make these brownies taste even more like the deep, intense chocolate bomb you crave.

-One of my favorite Dutch-processed cocoa powders for baking is this one.
-This one has a rich, ruddy color almost like terracotta, that makes a gorgeous chocolate cake.
+One of my favorite Dutch-processed cocoa powders for baking has a rich, ruddy color almost like terracotta, which by the way, also makes a gorgeous chocolate cake.

 Stack of moist and gooey Olive Oil and Cocoa Brownies